VincePimentel/gloomy-weather/README.md

 bundle install
 shotgun
 ```
-Then copy the address that appears and paste it in your browser's address bar.
+Then copy the address that appears in your terminal and paste it in your browser's address bar.
 It is usually:

 ```
 http://0.0.0.0:9393/